swamybabun/Python/README.md

 Accessing ranges in list: You can retrieve values in list by their ranges.

 list[startingIndex:endingIndex] => it gives us the values in list from given starting position to the endingIndex position.
 Remember, it doesn't include endingIndex element.
+It means, The start index will be included, while the end index is not.

   areas[2:8]  => This will give you values from second index position to 8th position.

   areas[:4] => this results values from 0th index to 4th index.

   areas[3:] => this results values from 3rd index to last index in list.